raguay/TextBarScripts/README.md

 - Added many time and date based scripts using moment.js library.
 - Scripts that work on the whole note or just the selection.
 - Pop-up menu of available scripts with an input for condensing the number of items by only showing script names with the letters typed in it.
 Then you use the up/down arrows to select one and `enter` to run the script.
 Or, you can scroll and click the desired one.
-- A button (red) to stop the node.js server.
+- A hotkey (ctrl-s) to stop the node.js server.
 - Full text editor support with color highlighting (markdown) and my own theme.
 - Re-factored to use the [CodeMirror](https://codemirror.net) editor instead of a plain textarea.
 - The script menu now has a focused input to narrow down the list with text given.
 Then you can use the up and down arrow keys to select the script you want to use.